radiantlogic-v8/documentation-new/documentation/installation/self-managed-v9.md

    - **data-catalog**: Microservice for the configuration REST API endpoints concerning the data catalog.
    - **directory-browser**: Microservice for the configuration REST API endpoints concerning the directory browser.
    - **directory-namespace**: Microservice for the configuration REST API endpoints concerning the directory namespace.
    - **fid-X**: The core server/engine for Identity Data Management.
-Note that the number of deployed fid services is determined by the `replicaCount` property in your values.yaml file.
-For example, if `replicaCount` is set to 1, you'll see only fid-0.
-If it's set to 2, you'll see both fid-0 and fid-1, and so on.
+The number of deployed fid services is determined by the `replicaCount` property in your `values.yaml` file.
+For example, if `replicaCount` is set to 1, you see only fid-0.
+If it is set to 2, you see fid-0 and fid-1.
    - **iddm-proxy**: Load balancer and reverse proxy service.
    - **iddm-ui**: Front-end for the control panel.
    - **settings**: Microservice for the configuration REST API endpoints concerning a variety of Identity Data Management server settings (security, ACIs, etc.).